 What material is a 6203 bearing made of?

-A standard 6203 deep groove ball bearing is most commonly made from through-hardened chromium bearing steel (e.g., AISI 52100 / GCr15) for rings and balls, with a steel cage.
-Variants also exist in stainless steel (e.g., 440C) or with polymer cages, depending on corrosion and noise requirements.
+A standard 6203 deep groove ball bearing is usually made from through-hardened chromium bearing steel such as AISI 52100 or GCr15, with a steel cage.
+Stainless steel and polymer cage versions are also available for corrosion resistance or lower noise.

 Typical 6203 material options